lkingsley/ibm4690-getoper/README.md

 ## Getoper
 IBM 4680/4690 command line application to retrieve operators information.

-Compile the application with the IBM 4680/4690 Basic Compiler and linker with the LINK86 Linkage Editor.
+Compile the application with the IBM 4680/4690 Basic Compiler and link with the linker LINK86 Linkage Editor.

 Run the app inserting the operator id as an argument. e.g: